TABLE OF CONTENTS

 HOMOSEXISM—The assumption that being homosexual is the only “normal” or correct type of lifestyle where gay men may “dislike” women and exclude heterosexual (straight) men, and lesbian women may “dislike” men and exclude heterosexual (straight) women.
 It may also be seen as bigotry or sexual and gender based exclusion in the homosexual culture or community.

 PINK TRIANGLE—A symbol used by the Nazi to identify homosexuals or those thought to be homosexual.
-It is currently worn to show pride or support for GLBT persons.
-The trend now is to have or display the triangle with colors of the rainbow which symbolize and celebrate the uniqueness and diversity within the GLBT community and often includes their ALLIES.
+It is currently worn to show pride or support for LGBTQ+ persons.
+The trend now is to have or display the triangle with colors of the rainbow which symbolize and celebrate the uniqueness and diversity within the LGBTQ+ community and often includes their ALLIES.

 STRAIGHT—Slang for a heterosexual person.

-TRANSGENDERED—A person whose gender identity (what gender they feel most comfortable with) differs from their biological gender.
-This is a broad term which includes those who “cross-dress” (transvestites), those who live their lives as a gender other than the one they were born with (transgendered), and those who have undergone a biological sex change operation (transsexual).
+TRANSGENDER—A person whose gender identity (what gender they feel most comfortable with) differs from their biological gender.
+This is a broad term which includes those who “cross-dress” (transvestites), those who live their lives as a gender other than the one they were born with (transgender), and those who have undergone a biological sex change operation (transsexual).

 Your professional boundaries are the limits you set in relationships with people with whom you work.
 It is important to set appropriate boundaries for closeness and disclosure and to keep these boundaries when you contact the same people outside of your formal work setting.
 When you become an ALLY, you are expected to maintain the same professional, ethical boundaries you do with any other student.
 Do not take advantage of an ALLY relationship by imposing on any “sex” out of homosexuality.
-Sexual thoughts and feelings are only part of being gay, lesbian, bisexual or transgendered.
+Sexual thoughts and feelings are only part of being lesbian, gay, bisexual, transgender, queer, or other sexual and gender minorities.
 Your task is to help those you ally yourself with increase their self-reliance, not take care of them.
 If someone has a serious problem, know when your competence reaches its limits.
 Don’t hesitate to refer those students to qualified helping professionals.

 What if someone comes out to you?
 You should feel honored if someone comes out to you because it probably means that person feels close to you and trusts you.
 The way a GLBT person chooses to come out to others often reflects the way he/she feels about being gay, lesbian, bisexual, or transgender.
 When someone comes out to you it is important that you listen to both what the person is saying and not saying.